Updated from a while ago, and until the series ends, which hopefully will be never.

 The de facto fan favorite season, and yeah, it’s damn good, even if it’s not quite my favorite.
 Although the characters and story are very solid, Heartcatch’s true strength lies in its style.
 Cure Sunshine and Cure Moonlight are among my favorite Cures, not for any particularly deep reason; I just think they’re really damn cool.
 Opposite to Doki Doki, the story is nothing special, but the epic way everything is presented makes you really care about what’s happening.
 This season is very much a feast for the eyes.
 A lot of the storytelling is more visual in nature than in most seasons, which I always appreciate.

 3. Yes!
 Pretty Cure 5

 And now the Washio era fanboy in me is unleashed full force.
 This was the first season to ditch the two-girl-duo formula in favor of an ensemble Sentai cast, and did so with good humor, witty writing, and possibly the most solidly likable cast of characters in the franchise.
 Technically, YPC5 has a lot going against it; it’s pretty blatant about the thin nature of its plot (arguably more so than Smile), it’s pretty visibly cheaper looking than its predecessors, and the toy marketing started to get more aggressive here.
-Doesn’t matter, because I could watch these five girls and their mascots sitting in a room for hours just talking to each other and I would probably be entertained.
+Doesn’t matter, because I could watch these five girls and their mascots sitting in a room for hours just talking to each other and I would probably be entertained, to me the ultimate test of a great cast.
 This is probably the only season in which the action scenes pretty much completely take a back seat to the dialogue scenes for me.